sal55/langs/compilem.md

 No block scopes.

-Things can be declared anywhere, but always have function-wide scope, so not competing lifetimes.
+Things can be declared anywhere, but always have function-wide scope, so no competing lifetimes with similarly names entities.

 ### double x; ++x